jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 ### Have an understanding of various security risks that can affect HTTP, and be able to outline measures that can be used to mitigate against these risks

+- **origin**: a combination of scheme, host, port [^16]
+- cross-origin requests can be a security hazard : mitigated with **"same-origin policy"** [^16]

+- **session hijacking** : when a malicious user obtains another user's session id information and can access that user's session (typically without the user knowing) [^16]
+  - Mitigations:
+    - reset sessions (e.g., when entering sensitive information like credit cards, deleting accounts)
+    - setting an expiration time on sessions (limit exposure of compromised sessions)
+    - use HTTPS (to minimize ability to obtain session info)
+    - use "same-origin policy"

+- **cross-site scripting (XSS)** : adding (malicious) javascript code to a webpage through forms, comments, etc. which is interpreted and executed as javascript code [^16]
+  - Mitigations:
+    - always sanitize user input (e.g., removing <script> tags, disallowing HTML and JS altogether)
+    - escape all user input to display it (i.e., don't let browser interpret entered text as code)
+      - e.g., use HTML entities:  replace "<" with "&lt;"; replace ">" with "&gt;"

 ### Be aware of the different services that TLS can provide, and have a broad understanding of each of those services

+- TLS is a cryptographic protocol that encrypts every HTTP request / response sent over the internet [^16]
+- TLS offers secure message exchange over an unsecure channel (HTTP) by providing: [^22]
+  - encryption : encoding messages so only authorized recipients can decode
+  - authentication : verify the identity of a party in message exchange
+  - integrity : verify message has not be tampered with (MAC)

 ---